 All children can benefit from having parents take the guesswork out of their daily routines.
-This is even more important for kids with learning and attention issues.
+This is even more important for kids with learning and thinking differences.
 Choose a bedtime and wake-up time for each member of the family.
 Stick to it as best you can—even on weekends and holidays.

 Many families abandon the nightly bath-books-bed sequence when children grow out of toddlerhood.
 But there’s much to be said for these nightly pre-sleep rituals.
 They help you wind down, no matter your age.
 (In fact, people who take hot baths before bed actually have an easier time falling asleep.)

 9. Eliminate electronics at night.